mikeflan6/Data-Gathering-and-Warehousing/README.md

 Data is collected from iNaturalist, USDA FIA Datamart, randomly generated data from Mockaroo, and the creative minds of Michael Flanagan and Andrew Morales

 ### How was it collected?
 Data is crowdsourced by iNaturalist users making observations in the wild.
 These observations are reviewed within the community to verify findings and ensure quality standards.
 Verified observations are labeled as "Research-Grade" and can be used for scientific research.

-### How is the data validated to ensure consistency?
-Data is crowdsourced by iNaturalist users making observations in the wild.
-These observations are reviewed within the community to verify findings and ensure quality standards.
-Verified observations are labeled as "Research-Grade" and can be used for scientific research.
+Data from the USDA is collected by employees making field observations of inventoried trees.

 ### What program was used to clean the data?
-Python was used to condense and clean the dataset into a usable dataframe.
+R was used to create the "inventory" for Arborist_Elite.
+Data from both iNaturalist and the USDA were manipulated and combined into a single master dataset

-### How was the data cleaned or transformed?
-Data was analyzed and condensed within Python.
-The original dataset contained 40 columns and 8,907 rows with a file size of 4.437MB.
-This was reduced to 11 columns and 3,844 rows with a file size of 0.684MB.
-Only rows containing the element "research" in the column "quality_grade" were kept.
-The following columns were then omitted from the dataset:
+Python was used to create the database within MySQL Workbench MySQL Workbench was used to generate the schema for the Arborist Elite database and run queries

 ### What are the definitions for the column names?
 Columns included in the condensed dataframe include: